Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 In each driving state, we have a blue board contour detection function which returns true above certain area threshold.
 When that becomes true, the robot transitions to the "Clue_Detect" state.
 We use PID and face to the board, run the CNN, and move the robot closer to the board until the CNN function returns a valid letters.
 Once the letters are detected, the robot sends it to the score tracker, face away from the clue board, and transitions to the next state depending on the clue type.
 We implemented downtime after the clue detection because the robot sometimes catch the board again and gets stuck in "Clue Detect" state.\

 == Clue Detection
+=== Extracting Plates
+Once we have a clue board in the raw camera feed, we first `create_blue_mask` out of the raw image using `cv2.inRange` (we found the HSV range of [80, 125, 0] to [160, 255, 255] to work the best).
+We then `extract_board` by taking the largest contour and perspective transform it to make a flat projection of the clue board.
+We repeat this process again except masking for white/gray pixels in order to `extract_plate`.
+#figure(
+  image("images/image_processing.png", width: 80%),
+  caption: [Plate Extraction Image Processing Pipeline] )

+=== Reading Clues

 == Conclusion